What is Vet Neurology?

 - Your pet has abnormal muscle atrophy on the head or limbs

-If you notice any of these changes in your pet call us to schedule an appointment with a veterinary neurologist at our animal neurology center or come to our emergency department.
+If you notice any of these changes in your pet call us to schedule an appointment with a veterinary neurologist in Mission Viejo at our animal neurology center or come to our emergency department.
+We’re conveniently located in Mission Viejo and see patients as far and wide as Long Beach, Corona, and Irvine.